Forming a Limited Liability Company (LLC)

 A Limited Liability Company, or LLC, is a type of legal business structure that creates an entity separate from the business owner(s).
 Whereas in a sole proprietorship, the owner and the business are viewed as one and the same, an LLC creates a business separate from the owner.

-Why Should You Consider Forming an LLC for Your Home Business?
+Consider Forming an LLC for Your Home Business

 The primary benefit in forming an LLC in your home business is that you, and any members of your business, are protected from personal liability.
 That means if your business is sued, plaintiffs can only go after your business assets and not your personal ones, such as your home.